kiwix/kiwix-js/CONTRIBUTING.md

 ## Unit tests

-You can manually run Unit tests simply by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server, such as Vite or http-server (see above).
+You can manually run and debug Unit tests simply by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server, such as Vite or http-server (see above).
+Use DevTools (F12) to debug and find out what is failing.
 Note that this only tests the unbundled (source) code, and so it only works in browsers that support ES6 modules.
 You can't use these tests in IE11 or older Firefox/Chromium.

 You can run the UI tests with npm on all your installed browsers with `npm test` in your terminal.
-Before running the tests, if you didn't already, you will need to fetch development dependencies (see "Background and setup" above).
-If testing this way, make sure that `http-server` is not already running, because it is used for these tests.
-If running tests in parallel like this produces unexpected results (some tests might be too slow and assert before they have completed correctly), then you can run individual tests in headless mode with
-`npm run test-unit-firefox`, `npm run test-unit-edge`, etc. (see `package.json` for full list of scripts).
+Before running the tests, if you didn't already, you will need to fetch development dependencies (see "Build system and setup" above).
+If testing this way, make sure that `http-server` is not already running, because another copy is launched for these tests, and the ports may conflict.
+If running tests in parallel like this produces unexpected results (some tests might be too slow and assert before they have completed correctly), then you can run individual tests in headless mode with `npm run test-unit-firefox`, `npm run test-unit-edge`, etc. (see `package.json` for full list of scripts).
 Note that browsers need to be available in standard locations for this to work: they won't be fetched or installed by the script.

+We use [Test_Café_](https://testcafe.io/) for testing.
+You can find out which browsers it knows about by running `npx testcafe --list-browsers` (it may take some time to discover local browsers).

-If you want to run individual tests visually, not headless, it's easiest simply to open `tests/index.html` in the respective browser.
+If you want to run individual tests visually, not headless, it's easiest simply to open `tests/index.html` in the respective browser, and this allows you to debug.
 If you really want to do it from the commandline, then you'll need, e.g., `npx testcafe chrome ./tests/initTestCafe.js --app "http-server --silent -p 8080 ."` (adapt the browser as necessary).